rwth-i6/returnn/docs/configuration_reference/general_settings.rst

     Output feature dimension of the network, related to the 'classes' tag.
     Deprecated for the TensorFlow backend, see ``extern_data``

+target
+    This defines the default target for :class:`returnn.tf.network.ExternData`.
+    If not specified, the default target will be ``classes``.

 task
     The task to run.
 Common cases are ``train``, ``forward`` or ``search``.